thrishapraveen/cse15l-lab-reports/lab4.md

 Screenshot: ![Image](lab4_step5.png)

-Keys pressed to get to this step:
+Keys pressed to get to this step: git clone git@github.com:thrishapraveen/lab7.git `<enter>`

-Summary of command and effect of keypresses:
+Summary of command and effect of keypresses: Since my SSH key is connected to my GitHub account, I can clone the repository I forked to my GitHub to my ieng6 machine.
+This will allow me to make changes to the cloned directory from the command line.

 Step 6: